Pikku-a/Emote/README.md

 ### 🐧 Unofficial installation methods

-An unofficial build of Emote is also available in the AUR : https://aur.archlinux.org/packages/emote.
+An unofficial build of Hymio is also available in the AUR : https://aur.archlinux.org/packages/emote.

 ## 📖 Guide

 ### 🚀 Launching

-Emote runs in the background and automatically starts when you log in.
+Hymio runs in the background and automatically starts when you log in.

 The emoji picker can be opened with either the keyboard shortcut, or by clicking the app icon again.